Lingonberry-Lacquered Coho with Cajun Couscous

 For the salmon:

-1 cup Lingonberry Lacquer
+- 1 cup Lingonberry Lacquer

-1 Copper River Coho Salmon filet, pin-bones removed
+- 1 Copper River Coho Salmon filet, pin-bones removed

-Salt and Pepper
+- Salt and Pepper

-- Depending on the thickness of the filet, roast for about 5 minutes.
+Preheat the oven to 450F.
+Prepare a baking sheet with parchment or aluminum foil.
+Brush the fillet all over with olive oil, and season with salt and pepper.
+Depending on the thickness of the filet, roast for about 5 minutes.
 Remove the filet and brush the top liberally with the glaze.
 Return the oven for 3-5 more minutes.
 The salmon’s flesh should be opaque and flake easily with a fork.

 Cajun Barley Couscous: